camunda/camunda-docs/docs/product-manuals/tasklist/deployment/api-client.md

 }
 ````

-## Obtain GraphQL Schema
+## Obtain GraphQL schema

-To obtain the GraphQL schema you need to send a request to the endpoint with a GraphQL introspection query as described in https://graphql.org/learn/introspection/

-or you use the [generated API documentation](../../../reference/tasklist-api/schema)
+To obtain the GraphQL schema, send a request to the endpoint with a GraphQL introspection query as described in [here](https://graphql.org/learn/introspection/) or use the [generated API documentation](../../../reference/tasklist-api/schema).

-There are also a lot of tools to explore GraphQL API's like this: https://altair.sirmuel.design
+There are also several tools to explore GraphQL APIs [here](https://altair.sirmuel.design).

 For example, you want to know all about provided types:

 ````graphql
 query {
   __schema {